xeolabs/xeometry-guide/loadingModels.md

 You can load multiple glTF 2.0 models into a viewer at the same time, as well as multiple copies of the same model.

-> **glTF support:** xeometry loads glTF 2.0 geometries, materials and modeling transform hierarchies, without animations.
+> glTF support: xeometry loads glTF 2.0 geometries, materials and modeling transform hierarchies, without animations.
->  In addition to glTF's core
-> metallic material workflow, xeometry also supports specular and common materials.
+>  In addition to glTF's core metallic material workflow, xeometry also supports specular and common materials.
 It does not
 > load cameras or lights because the viewer manages those globally, for all the models you load.

+---

 Loading two separate models into a viewer: